OffchainLabs/timeboost-design/implementation_design.md

 ## Auctioneer Implementation

 Rounds, to prevent the need for synchronization, are set to be at the each minute boundary based on unix time.
-Additionally, the auctioneer operator will have the right to change/rotate the private key by using the `_auctioneerAdmin` and `_auctioneer` roles assigned to them in the auction contract above.

 #### Auction State